Frobenius manifolds on orbits spaces: Finite subgroups of

 \end{enumerate}

-\section{Finite subgroups of $SL_3(\C)$}
+\section{Finite subgroups of $SL_3({\mathbb C})$}

-Finite subgroups of $SL(3,\C)$ are classified into the families $(\mathcal A)$, $(\mathcal B)$, \ldots, $(\textbf{L})$ \cite{yau}.
-We treat them as representation of the corresponding groups.
-The fact that they are subset of $SL_3(2,\C)$ means that they are not a reflection representation.
+Finite subgroups of $SL_3({\mathbb C})$ are classified into the families $(\mathcal A)$, $(\mathcal B)$, \ldots, $(\mathcal L)$ \cite{yau}.
+We treat them as representations of the corresponding groups and they are not reflection representations.
 Watanabe and Rotillon listed in \cite{watan} those subgroups where the invariant rings are complete intersections missing type $(\mathcal J)$ and $(\mathcal K)$.
 These missing groups were recognized by Yau and Yu \cite{yau}.
-In the end, there is a total of 29 types of finite subgroups of $SL_3(\C)$ whose invariant rings are complete intersection and their sets of generators are known explicitly.
-We apply Dubrovin's method to these groups and we summarize the result below.
-The set of generators is taken from \cite{watan} and we use the same numbering $(1)$, $(2)$, \ldots, $(27)$ of the 27 subgroups listed there.
+In the end, there is a total of 29 types of finite subgroups of $SL_3({\mathbb C})$ whose invariant rings are complete intersection and their sets of generators are known explicitly.
+We treat them as linear representations of fnite groups and we apply Dubrovin's method.
+The set of generators is taken from \cite{watan} and we use the same numbering $(1)$, $(2)$, \ldots, $(27)$ of the 27 families of subgroups listed there.